indiefan/nodebot/README.md

    that print help messages from plugins
 8. Add a concept of scope for plugins (public room, pm, nick mention, etc.)
+9. Add an optional property to plugins that wish to disallow hot-reloading (maybe they perform a require of their own) and check this befor reloading the module
+10. Catch runtime exceptions with fs file calls and handle them so the bot doesn't crash
+11. Implement strategy for handling subfolders inside of plugins directory (incase plugins are included as git submodules or something along those lines)